animesh-s/personal-website/content/authors/admin/_index.md

     url: https://ai.facebook.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision and multimodal understanding.
+bio: My research interests include Generative AI, Computer Vision and Multimodal Understanding.

 # Interests to show in About widget
 interests: